How to Match Colors in Photoshop: The Expert’s Guide

 Step 1: Open the Images in Photoshop

-Open both images in Photoshop by selecting File > Open and browse for the images you want to work with.
+Open both images in Photoshop by selecting File > Open and browsing for the images you want to work with.
 Ensure that both images are open in separate tabs.

 The next step is to identify the colors that must be matched between the two images.
 This may be necessary if the images were shot under different lighting conditions or if the colors have simply shifted due to incorrect camera settings.